ShawnShiSS/clean-architecture-azure-cosmos-db/README.md

 # Clean Architecture with partitioned repository pattern using Azure Cosmos DB
 This solution provides a starting point to build a web API to work with Azure Cosmos DB using ASP.NET Core and Azure Cosmos DB .NET SDK V3, based on Clean Architecture and repository design pattern.
-In addition to a REST API, an Azure Functions starter project is also created to demonstrate how it can be used as a serverless computer service.
 * Partition key is also implemented through the repository pattern in order to support large scale Cosmos DB.
 * A RESTful API application is created with popular architecture features (see list below).

+**(NEW) In addition to a REST API, an Azure Functions starter project is also created to demonstrate how it can be used as a serverless computer service.**
 * Azure Functions project is created with popular architecture features (see list below).

 Clean Architecture is promoted by Microsoft on their .NET application architecture guide page.
 The e-book written by Steve "ardalis" Smith ([@ardalis](https://github.com/ardalis)) is beautifully written and well explains the beauty and benefits of using Clean Architecture.
 For more details, please see [**Architect Modern Web Applications with ASP.NET Core and Azure**](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/)